 All visiting international students come to Barnard on J-1 visas.
 Once you have been accepted, you will be asked to submit a number of personal and financial documents.
 We will review these materials and issue you a DS-2019.
 This is a formal U.S. government document you need to present to the U.S. Embassy/Consulate in your home country in order to be issued a student J-1 visa for study in the U.S. For more information about the process to obtain your student visa once you are admitted, please read the International Student Handbook.

 Can I extend my time in New York or the United States beyond the end of the academic year?

 Students may stay in the United States up to 30 days after the program end date as indicated on their DS-2019.
 If a student wishes to stay longer, she may apply to extend her J-1 visa.
 For more information, please contact Rachel Romesburg.

 Can I work and earn money while I am there?

 Yes, you may work on campus for up to 20 hours per week if you are in good academic standing.
 You must first be approved to do so by Barnard’s J-1 Alternate Responsible Official (ARO), Rachel Romesburg.
-You may be able to work off-campus if there is demonstrated economic necessity, but you must first discuss this with Ani Bournoutian, Dean for International Students.
+You may be able to work off-campus if there is demonstrated economic necessity, but you must first discuss this with the Office of International and Intercultural Student Programs.